Thunder vs. Warriors Prediction & Picks - November 18

 - Computer Predicted Total: 226.8

-- The Thunder sport a 9-3-0 ATS record this season as opposed to the 5-8-0 mark of the Warriors.
+- The Warriors have been less successful against the spread than the Thunder this year, recording an ATS record of 5-8-0, as opposed to the 9-3-0 mark of the Thunder.

-- As a 2.5-point favorite or more in 2023-24, Oklahoma City is 3-1 against the spread compared to the 3-2 ATS record Golden State puts up as a 2.5-point underdog.
+- When the spread is set as 2.5 or more this season, Golden State (2-5) covers a lower percentage of those games when it is the favorite (28.6%) than Oklahoma City (4-1) does as the underdog (80%).

-- When it comes to exceeding the over/under in 2023-24, Golden State and its opponents aren't as successful (46.2% of the time) as Oklahoma City and its opponents (50%).
+- Golden State and its opponents have eclipsed the over/under 46.2% of the time this season (six out of 13).
+That's less often than Oklahoma City and its opponents have (six out of 12).

-- The Thunder have a .667 winning percentage as a moneyline favorite (4-2) this season, higher than the .333 winning percentage for the Warriors as a moneyline underdog (2-4).
+- As a moneyline favorite this season, the Warriors are 4-3, while the Thunder are 4-2 as moneyline underdogs.

 Put your picks to the test and bet on the Thunder with BetMGM Sportsbook.